sandialabs/KinCat/src/sphinx/source/kincat-api.rst

 for comparing against dictionary to identify the configuration and possible events.

 - ``value_type_2d_view<site_type,device_type> _sites``.
-  - The site_type is determined at compile time i.e., ``char,short int, int`` to save bytes for frequent memory transfer between host and device.
+  - The site_type is determined at compile time i.e., ``short int, int`` to save bytes for frequent memory transfer between host and device.
   - ``_sites(sid,cid)`` stores the current status of species occupied on the site location (cid) for the sample (sid).
   - ``copySites``.
 When 2d site view is used, it overwrites for all samples.
 For 1d site view input